kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 | *Kubernetes v1.14* | Not Supported | Not Supported| Supported for Windows Server containers Builds 17763.* with Docker EE-basic 18.09 |

 {{< note >}}
 We don't expect all Windows customers to update the operating system for their apps frequently.
-Upgrading your applications is what will dictate and necessitate upgrading or introducing new nodes to the cluster.
+Upgrading your applications is what dictates and necessitates upgrading or introducing new nodes to the cluster.
 For the customers that chose to upgrade their operating system for containers running on Kubernetes, we will offer guidance and step-by-step instructions when we add support for a new operating system version.
 This guidance will include recommended upgrade procedures for upgrading user applications together with cluster nodes.
-Windows nodes will adhere to Kubernetes [version-skew policy](/docs/setup/version-skew-policy/) (node to control plane versioning) the same way as Linux nodes do today.
+Windows nodes adhere to Kubernetes [version-skew policy](/docs/setup/version-skew-policy/) (node to control plane versioning) the same way as Linux nodes do today.
 {{< /note >}}
 {{< note >}}
 The Windows Server Host Operating System is subject to the [Windows Server ](https://www.microsoft.com/en-us/cloud-platform/windows-server-pricing) licensing.
 The Windows Container images are subject to the [Supplemental License Terms for Windows containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/images-eula).